EndOfBehelit/Configuring-Pihole-at-home/README.md

 <img width="886" height="560" alt="imagen" src="https://github.com/user-attachments/assets/72d582d6-98ce-4c47-bd7b-c0dbfe759084" />

-It's needed to configure our PiHole as the DNS in the router, then the PiHole will make a port forwarding to Cloudfare (or the DNS you chose before) after filtering the querys.
+You'll need to configure our PiHole as the DNS in the router, then the PiHole will make a port forwarding to Cloudfare (or the DNS you chose before) after filtering the querys.

 As I mentioned before, this depends on which router you have, so there’s no specific guide.